The importance of sugar in ice cream

 Sucrose

 Sucrose is table sugar.
 Granulated, caster, icing and brown sugar are all Sucrose.
 It's the most familiar sugar and is available everywhere.
-And in terms of sweetness and freezing point depression it's the base against which other sugars are measured.

 Dextrose

 Dextrose is ¾ as sweet as Sucrose but lowers the freezing point of water by almost twice as much.
 So by replacing some Sucrose with Dextrose, we can make our ice creams less sweet and more soft.
-It's often available in pharmacists, home brew shops and the baking isles of supermarkets.
-Dextrose is also known as Glucose.

 Fructose